 Ouray is a town with so many aspects rich with history.
 The name of the town is no exception.
 What began our little mountain town?
 Where did it get its unique name?

 Those here in Ouray have heard almost every incorrect pronunciation of our town’s name, ranging from “oo-ray”, to “oh-ray”, to “ow-ray”.
-In reality, our little town is pronounce “you-ray”.
+In reality, our little town is pronounced “you-ray”.
 The word is not just the name of our mountain town, but also of a man who had a huge impact on the history of this whole area.

 Originally, Ouray was called Uncompahgre, a Ute word meaning “hot water springs”.
 Spaniards and miners came through the area all throughout the 17 and 1800’s.
 As the site became more popular with the white settlers, the town of Uncompahgre needed to work towards achieving peace between the settlers and natives.
 After becoming chief at age 35, Chief Ouray of the Ute tribe did just that.